 Listed here are some of the various software packages I use, grouped by category.

 Shown below is my current resume.
-Please click on the round print button if you would like to open it in a printable page, or to download it as an Acrobat PDF file to your computer.
+Please click on the round print button if you would like to download a printable Word document version

 DAVID J. BLUMENFELD